kirianguiller/BertForDeprel/README.md

 For training, you have the choice between :
 - providing a single conllu file (`--ftrain` cli parameter) with all your training and testing sentences (train_test split ratio is 0.8 by default, but you can set it with `--split_ratio` parameter)
 - providing a train conllu file (`--ftrain`) and a test conllu file (`--ftest`)
+- providing a train folder containing the .conllu files (--ftest can also be provided, as a file or a folder too)

 ### data for inferences
 For inference, you have to provide an input file or folder (`--inpath` or `-i`).
 The model will infere parse trees for all sentences of all conllus, and these outputted conllus will be written in the output folder (`--outpath` or `-o`)